Draghi defends bond-buying plan in lion's den

 "One of the big problems of Europe is that European institutions only talk to voters through national governments," said Wolff.
 "So it's important to have a direct link to the people, and this is a step in that direction."

-(Additional reporting by Michelle Martin and Andreas Rinke in Berlin and Lefteris Papadimas in Athens; Writing by Paul Taylor; Editing by Alastair Macdonald and Will Waterman)
+(Additional reporting by Annika Breidthardt and Alexandra Hudson in Berlin and Lefteris Papadimas in Athens; Writing by Noah Barkin and Paul Taylor.
+Editing by Alastair Macdonald/Mike Peacock)